-Washington Student Achievement Council (WSAC) currently administers a pilot program including six public four-year institutions of higher education to participate in a program to provide assistance to students experiencing homelessness and to students who were in the foster care system when they graduated high school.
+Washington Student Achievement Council (WSAC) currently administers a grant program including six public four-year institutions of higher education to design and implement a pilot program to provide assistance to students experiencing homelessness and to students who were in the foster care system when they graduated high school.
 This bill will make permanent the current Supporting Students Experiencing Homelessness pilot described in RCW 28B.50.916 and 28B.77.850.